 3.3.2.
-All registered coaches, managers, match officials and players, and their legal guardian if under the age of 18, are required at the point of registration to undertake all Ontario Ministry and Rugby Ontario requirements in relation to Rowan's Law.
+All registered coaches, managers, match officials and players, and their legal guardian if under the age of 18, are required at the point of registration to undertake all Ontario Ministry and Rugby Ontario requirements in relation to Rowan's Law and the Blue Card program for managing the removal-from-sport and return-to-sport procedures as outlined in 3.3.5.